- Christogenea Saturdays

 Here is how bad it is to be White in the eyes of these same people.
-There is a recent and short article from our friends at Occidental Dissent: which demonstrate just how far the leftist agenda is being advanced.
-It is titled ACLU Apologizes to Leftists for White Baby Ad, and demonstrates that it is no longer politically correct even to simply be White.
+There is a recent and short article from our friends at Occidental Dissent: which demonstrates just how far the leftist agenda is being advanced.
+It is titled ACLU Apologizes to Leftists for White Baby Ad, and makes it clear that it is no longer politically correct even to simply be White.

 The Daily Stormer is shut down.
 Infostormer is shut down.
 Stormfront is shut down.
 Even the Jewish Alt-Right site, The Right Stuff, was down, but it is now back up.
 Websites such as Occidental Dissent, AltRight.com, The League of the South and others were forced to find new hosting.
 Occidental Dissent reports that it has been denied service by PayPal, Donorbox, GoFundMe, Patreon, Disqus and Donately, as well as having been repeatedly censored by Facebook, all in recent months.

-Apple, Cloudflare, Discord, Facebook, GoDaddy, GoFundMe, Hostdime, HostGator, Instagram, Kickstarter, Network Solutions, Patreon, Paypal, Reddit, Spotify, Squarespace, Talkshoe, Twitter, Wordpress, Youtube... of course, Black Lives Matter still takes donations on Paypal.
+Apple, Cloudflare, Discord, Facebook, GoDaddy, GoFundMe, Hostdime, HostGator, Instagram, Kickstarter, Network Solutions, Patreon, Paypal, Reddit, Spotify, Squarespace, Talkshoe, Twitter, Wordpress, Youtube, all of them have censored or have threatened to censor White Nationalists ... of course, Black Lives Matter still takes donations on Paypal.

 This is not going to stop with White Nationalists.
 Just this past week, it was reported that D. James Kennedy Ministries, which is a rather mainstream and universalist Judeo-Christian ministry, has sued the Southern Poverty Law Center over the latter group naming the ministry a "hate group," because it is “anti-LGBT”.
 Freedom of Religion will certainly die along with freedom of speech if the line is not drawn hard and fast.
 It is already suffering from a lack of freedom of association, which we saw in the case against the bakery in Oregon.

-Note: After the podcast was recorded I found video which shows that Heather Heyer was apparently thrown over the roof of the car after being struck.
-I remarked on a photo I had seen, but had not seen the video.
-Evidence in other videos shows that the entire event is suspicious.
+Note: Revised Note October 17th, 2017: We were led to believe by many early media reports and online video accounts that the bulky woman in the green shirt pictured atop the hood of this car was Heather Heyer.
+This woman is not Heather Heyer, and she survived the ordeal.
+Heather Heyer, an even more obese woman, was never struck by the automobile, and died of a heart attack on the street nearby.
 The gray Charger had been cruising the area for at least seven minutes before the accident, and the maroon minivan had apparently been parked in the middle of the street near the intersection of 4th & Water for at least 5 minutes, and it's front seats were empty.
 This is evident in News2Share's video Charlottesville Car Attack: Full Livestream.